icopy-site/awesome/docs/awesome/free-for-dev.md

 ## Code Quality

+  * [SoftaCheck](https://www.softacheck.com/) — An online tool that performs static analysis for C/C++ code using open source tools such as cppcheck and clang-tidy and automatically generates code documentation for users using doxygen.
+This tool is free for use.
   * [beanstalkapp.com](https://beanstalkapp.com/) — A complete workflow to write, review and deploy code), free account for 1 user and 1 repository with 100 MB of storage
   * [browserling.com](https://www.browserling.com/) — Live interactive cross-browser testing, free only 3 minutes sessions with MS IE 9 under Vista at 1024 x 768 resolution
   * [codacy.com](https://www.codacy.com/) — Automated code reviews for PHP, Python, Ruby, Java, JavaScript, Scala, CSS and CoffeeScript, free for unlimited public and private repositories